-Since the late nineteenth century more and more young men and women were out earning wages, and eating and socializing in mixed public spaces.
-They negotiated the heterosocial world with peers, not parents, at their side.51 Racism restricted the ability of men of Asian heritage to access the rich heterosocial culture that blossomed in and around roller rinks, vaudeville and movie theatres, and dance halls in the early twentieth century.
+Since the late nineteenth century, more and more young men and women were out earning wages, and eating and socializing in mixed public spaces.
+They negotiated the heterosocial world with peers, not parents, at their side.
+51 Racism restricted the ability of men of Asian heritage to access the rich heterosocial culture that blossomed in and around roller rinks, vaudeville and movie theatres, and dance halls in the early twentieth century.
 Chinese-run restaurants, however, offered a very similar stage for flirtation and experimentation.
-In the 1920s the number of restaurants owned and operated in Toronto by men of Chinese heritage skyrocketed, from 32 in 1917 to 202 in 1923.52 Scattered across the city, these restaurants sold western style food at lower prices, making them the economical choice for working class Torontonians.53 Few were on a tighter budget than young women.
-The 1911 census shows that there were 63,013 "working girls" in Toronto, yet women's annual average of \$667 per annum was 55.2% of what male wage earners brought home.
-54 Blue-collar female workers fared worse, of course, averaging only \$578 per annum.
+In the 1920s the number of restaurants owned and operated in Toronto by men of Chinese heritage skyrocketed, from 32 in 1917 to 202 in 1923.52 Scattered across the city, these restaurants sold Western-style food at lower prices, making them the economical choice for working-class Torontonians.53 Few were on a tighter budget than young women.
+The 1911 census shows that there were 63,013 "working girls" in Toronto, yet women's annual average of \$667 per annum was 55.2 per cent of what male wage earners brought home.54 Blue-collar female workers fared worse, of course, averaging only \$578 per annum.
 Their wages ranged "from \$9.01 per week for women in service to more than \$15 per week in some forms of textile industry."55 In 1919 the Ontario Department of Labour calculated the minimum cost of board and lodging for wage-earning women at \$6 to \$7 per week.
 Few working-class women could afford even that.
-Thus inexpensive restaurants were boon.
-Many young single workers did not have access to cooking facilities, and even for those who did, inexpensive restaurants saved them having to prepare their own meals after a ten or twelve hour workday.56 involving men of Chinese heritage.
-In every Canadian province Francophones earned lower wages than Anglophones.57 In Toronto, limited English language skills combined with anti-Catholic sentiment made finding remunerative employment even more challenging.
-The more economically marginalized women were, the more willing they were to venture past the stigma associated with anything "Chinese" and eat at restaurants owned and operated by people of Chinese heritage.58 Once there, perhaps they discovered that men of Chinese heritage were less prejudiced toward French Catholics than were Torontonians of British heritage.
-As Dick Hoerder observes of the post-migration experience, "structural racism... [and] the segregation into enclaves, Chinatowns or other, was undercut by mutual support and respect."
-Unmarried or far from any marriage partner and living on the margins of respectable Anglo-Protestant society, French Canadian women in Toronto were perhaps that much more willing to transgress the social prohibition against inter-racial sociality with people of Chinese heritage.60
+Thus inexpensive restaurants were a boon.
+Many young single workers did not have access to cooking facilities, and even for those who did, inexpensive restaurants saved them having to prepare their own meals after a ten- or twelve-hour workday.56

+Wage discrimination also explains the disproportionately high number of French-Canadian women appearing in tabloid reports of vagrancy and similar charges laid in cases involving men of Chinese heritage.
+In every Canadian province francophones earned lower wages than anglophones.57 In Toronto, limited English language skills combined with anti-Catholic sentiment made finding remunerative employment even more challenging.
+The more economically marginalized women were, the more willing they were to venture past the stigma associated with anything "Chinese" and eat at restaurants owned and operated by people of Chinese heritage.
+58 Once there, perhaps they discovered that men of Chinese heritage were less prejudiced toward French Catholics than were Torontonians of British heritage.
+As Dick Hoerder observes of the post-migration experience, "Structural racism . . . [and] the segregation into enclaves, Chinatowns or other, was undercut by mutual support and respect."59 Unmarried or far from any marriage partner and living on the margins of respectable Anglo-Protestant society,

+French-Canadian women in Toronto were perhaps that much more willing to transgress the social prohibition against interracial sociality with people of Chinese heritage.60